Hydrus73/fenwick/README.md

-This is an implementation of the Fenwick Tree data structure that I made for my programming team library.
+This is an implementation of the Fenwick Tree data structure that I made for my programming team's library.
 Compile and run FenwickTreeTest.cpp for unit testing.